bable5/maven-android-flavors/README.md

 Building and Deploying to a Connected Device
 ----

-The <code>environment</code> property constrolls which files are used for the build.
+The <code>environment</code> property controlls which files are used for the build.
 Valid values are <code>dev</code> and <code>release</code>.

 * Dev build/install